Skip to main content

 You first postscript tracked with Git

-Create a private empty repository for your scripts and add a post.sh script.
+Create a private Git repository for your scripts and add a post.sh script.

 This script is the main entry point.
 If you want to add a hierarchy, you use this script: